Scholarships Awarded at UNI

-Some scholarships at UNI are awarded at the time of admission.
-Click on this chart to see an outline of the eligibility criteria for these scholarships.
-Incoming students will receive notification of their selection from the Office of Student Financial Aid.
-All other scholarships at UNI require the completion of the UNIversity Scholarship Application.
+All other scholarships at UNI require the completion of the UNI Scholarship Application.
 This application allows students to apply for scholarships available in specific majors and other University departments.

 UNI Sophomores can apply for the UNI Roy J. Carver Scholarship.
 Deadline April 1.

 Graduate students should visit with the Graduate College and their department regarding scholarship opportunities.

 Start your scholarship early in your high school career.
 Search within your high school and community for additional scholarships.
 Check into opportunities with your high school guidance office, places of employment, civic or religious organizations and businesses in the community.
 While your hometown may be the best place to start, don’t forget about the off-campus opportunities available on the UNI Scholarship Directory.
 Scholarship searches can also be completed on a national level at www.FastWeb.com or www.finaid.org.
 Please remember that all scholarship searches should be free of charge.
 Be wary if fees are requested during the scholarship search process.